Ulaanbaatar, also known simply just as UB, is the capital of Mongolia.

 PICKPOCKETS RISK : HIGH

-The biggest concern when travelling to Ulaanbataar or other large Mongolian cities is pickpocketing and bag snatching.
+The biggest concern when traveling to Ulaanbataar or other large Mongolian cities is pickpocketing and bag snatching.
 You shouldn't fear violence, only petty theft, which can also be avoided only if you follow your common sense.
 Never keep your money in your pockets or purses.

 NATURAL DISASTERS RISK : MEDIUM